Click Here To Schedule A Consultation

 How do I treat keloid scars on my earlobes?

 Depending on the size of your keloids, it may require surgery to remove it.
-Keloids are a hereditary form of raised scar tissue that can develop due to injuries to the skin, such as an ear piercing.
-Typically, patients with darker skin tones are more prone to developing keloids.
-These keloids typically grow behind the ears and result from ear piercing.
+Keloids are a hereditary form of raised scar tissue that can develop due to injuries to the skin.
+After an ear piercing, keloids can develop behind the ears.
 Smaller keloid scars may be able to be treated with cortisone injections alone to shrink them.
-Dr. Green also recommends using Kelo-cote topically for these keloid scars.

-If you develop keloid scars from an ear piercing, intralesional cortisone injections into the earlobe may be right for you.
 Cortisone injections can reduce the scar tissue within the ear, helping to flatten the scar and reduce the overall appearance of the keloid.
+Dr. Green also recommends using Kelo-cote, a topical scar gel, for these keloid scars.

 Additionally, if you experience redness or discoloration due to keloids, Dr. Green may recommend the V-Beam® laser.
-The V-Beam laser is a gentle skin resurfacing laser that reduces redness on the skin’s surface and is an excellent treatment for patients dealing with keloids, rosacea, prominent veins, acne scars, or facial redness.
-It’s an excellent way to treat this scar’s redness without downtime.
+The V-Beam laser is a gentle pulsed dye laser that reduces redness on the skin’s surface and is an excellent treatment for patients dealing with keloids, rosacea, prominent veins, acne scars, or facial redness.
+The V-Beam laser is an excellent way to treat redness from a keloid scar without any downtime or side effects.

 How to fix a split earlobe at home

-If you are dealing with a torn earlobe, you should not attempt to repair the earlobe tear at home.
-For patients who experience a tear in the earlobe due to a traumatic incident, injury, or sudden pulling or a rip, it’s best not to apply ice or a cold compress directly to the skin of the wound, as this can restrict circulation and may lead to a delay in the healing process.
+If you are dealing with a split earlobe, you should not attempt to repair the earlobe at home.
+For patients who experience a split in the earlobe due to a traumatic incident, injury, or sudden pulling or a rip, it’s best not to apply ice or a cold compress directly to the skin of the wound, as this can restrict circulation and may lead to a delay in the healing process.
 Instead, it’s better to place gauze over the wound, apply a cool compress, and seek treatment from a healthcare professional in a medical setting.
-Dr. Green has had success repairing a variety of torn earlobes, and the safety and satisfaction of her patients is her top priority.
+Dr. Green has had success repairing a variety of torn earlobes, and the safety and satisfaction of her patients are her top priority.

 Can you glue a split earlobe?

-How to repair split earlobes without surgery
+How to fix torn earlobe without surgery

-Unfortunately, if your earlobe has split, the tear must be repaired with a surgical procedure.
+Unfortunately, if your earlobe has torn, the tear must be repaired with a surgical procedure.
 The surgery is quick, comfortable, does not require significant downtime, and will not interfere with your normal activities.
 Although reconstructive surgery may sound somewhat intimidating, it is actually the safest and most effective way to fix a split earlobe.
 Entrusting an experienced and skilled board-certified plastic surgeon or dermatologist, such as Dr. Green in NYC, will guarantee ideal cosmetic results while avoiding unwanted side effects such as scarring or infection.
 If your earlobes are not split but have become stretched due to collagen loss, Dr. Green can restore the appearance and strength of your earlobe tissue through the use of dermal filler injections.
 Hyaluronic acid dermal filler products, such as Restylane and Juvederm, are commonly used to rejuvenate the appearance of a sagging earlobe.
 Consulting with Dr. Green is the best way to determine which earlobe restoration procedure would suit you best.

 How to heal a ripped ear piercing